-Whether you're dealing with a temporary power outage or wrestling with a major natural disaster, you need to be able to see in an emergency.
+Whether you're dealing with a temporary power outage or wrestling with a major natural disaster, it helps to be able to see in an emergency.
 This is why having the

 best emergency flashlights is one of the most important steps in putting together an emergency kit.
 That said, any old flashlight won't do — there are several factors to consider that are specific to emergency situations.

 First, think about power type.
 It's unlikely you'll have access to electricity so USB flashlights aren't typically a great option (unless they have a backup power source).
 Generally speaking, flashlights that run on either solar energy or regular AAA batteries are best.
 If you can find one that offers multiple power types, that's even better.

 Second, consider battery life.
 If your flashlight runs on a rechargeable battery, make sure it can hold power for at least eight hours in an emergency — preferably longer.
 If it uses regular AA or AAA batteries, buy high-quality, long-lasting batteries and keep extras in your emergency kit.

 Last, think about tactical features.
 It's helpful in a survival scenario to have a tool that can perform multiple tasks.
 Lots of flashlights have tactical features built in such as a seat belt cutter, a glass breaker, a knife blade, and even a hand-crank radio.